 The Student Financial Aid Application is ordinarily completed with the application for admission.
 Financial Aid forms can also be downloaded directly, or obtained by writing or emailing the Office of Admissions and Financial Aid.

-Exceptional Financial Need Grant - This need-based PTS grant program is designed to provide additional grant aid to students who currently owe over $20,000 in federal student loans.
-This program is designed to help students who help themselves, and requires recipients to work and raise funding from outside sources in order to reduce their dependency on student loans.
-The EFN Grant is currently available to M.Div., M.A., and M.Div./M.A. students.
-For 2014-15, award maximums are $2,000 for students who are single or married without dependents and $4,000 for students with dependents.
+*The Thomas W. Gillespie Grant Program This need-based Princeton Seminary aid program helps our M.Div, Ma and Dual degree candidates by providing eligible candidates who currently owe over $20,000 in federal student loans with additional grant aid to assist them in meeting their educational costs.
+This program was designed by our 5th President Dr. Thomas W. Gillespie to help students who tried to help themselves, and requires recipients to work and raise funding from outside sources in order to reduce their dependency on student loans.
+The Thomas W. Gillespe Grant is currently available to M.Div., M.A., M.A.(TS), and M.Div./M.A. students.
+For 2016-17, award maximums are $2,000 for students who are single or married without dependents and $4,000 for students with dependents.

 Presbyterian Leadership Award - Each year, a few entering students are selected by the Admissions committee to receive the Presbyterian Leadership Award.
 The PLA covers the student’s full tuition plus $3,500.
 This scholarship will be offered to a limited number of entering M.Div and M.Div/MA students who have demonstrated a high level of academic achievement and are outstanding candidates for pastoral ministry in the Presbyterian Church (U.S.A.).

-Leadership Award- Subject to budgetary availability, up to five entering students per year from our M.Div and M.Div/MA candidates may be awarded the PTS Leadership Award.
+Presidential Scholarship- Subject to budgetary availability, up to five entering students per year from our M.Div, M.A.(TS)and M.Div/MA candidates may be awarded the PTS Leadership Award.
 The value of this merit-based scholarship is up to $8,000 for the academic year.
 Students selected for this award will have demonstrated the highest level of academic achievement and outstanding leadership in and commitment to the life and mission of the church.

 An interview is recommended for an applicant to be considered for our merit-based awards.
 Candidates for these three renewable merit-based awards are selected through the admissions process.
 No separate application is required.
 Awards will be renewed for those recipients who continue to maintain a high level of academic achievement and community involvement while at PTS.